 What Are Madras Lentils

-I’ve taken creative liberties with this recipe for Madras Lentils.
-I took some notes from both Dal Maharani and Dal Makhani, and this recipe is a compilation of the three recipe relatives.
+We’ve taken creative liberties with this recipe for Madras Lentils.
+We took some notes from both Dal Maharani and Dal Makhani, and this Indian-inspired recipe is a compilation of the three recipe relatives.

-Occasionally, I like to add red bell pepper, like I did here.
+Occasionally, we like to add red bell pepper, like we did here.
 It’s not traditional and can absolutely be left out.
-Additionally, I do not call for adding jalapeño or serrano, both would be a wonderful addition and, if using, should be added with the onions.
+Additionally, we do not call for adding jalapeño or Serrano, both would be a wonderful addition and, if using, should be added with the onions.

 And finally, many recipes for Madras Lentils call for half-and-half, cream, or coconut milk.
-The addition of cream of milk adds silkiness and richness—I find it muddles the flavors so I usually leave it out.
+The addition of cream of milk adds silkiness and richness—we find it muddles the flavors so we usually leave it out.
 If you want that added creaminess, add splash or two at the end of cooking or drizzle over individual servings.

 Madras Lentils vs Dal Maharani vs Dal Makhani